elcodedocle/recsys-p2-test/README.md

 </dependency>
 ```

 The test runs for both unweighted and weighted profiles.
-Provided `CBFMain` and `Weighted` classes and `WeightedFlag` parameter annotation add support for profile type selection using the first command line argument (Values `weighted` or `unweighted`), as long as you properly inyect the configuration parameter on `TFDIFItemScorer`'s constructor like this:
+Provided `CBFMain` and `Weighted` classes and `WeightedFlag` parameter annotation add support for profile type selection using the first command line argument (Values `weighted` or `unweighted`), as long as you properly inject the configuration parameter on `TFDIFItemScorer`'s constructor like this:
 ```java
 private final Boolean weighted;